-Profit Test - The CRA Definition of Business
+Profit Test: The Canada Revenue Agency's (CRA) Definition of Business

 How Does the CRA Define a Business?

 The Canada Revenue Agency defines a business as "an activity that you conduct for profit or with a reasonable expectation of profit."